The Brockman Scholarship

 What criteria is used to select scholarship recipients?

-We award scholarships to outstanding students who demonstrate academic achievement, constructive community engagement and the qualities of a good citizen.
+Scholarships are awarded to outstanding students who demonstrate academic achievement, constructive community engagement and the qualities of a good citizen.
 To be chosen as a Brockman Scholar, the applicant must show merit in all three areas.

 In relation to academics, we invite applications from candidates with a minimum composite SAT score of 1400 or the equivalent minimum composite ACT score of 32.